 On Running, Writing, and Solitude

 I often find myself craving solitude.
-The deep desire for nobody to want nothing from me is sincere.
+The deep desire for nobody to want nothing from me is sincere and deep.
 This is one reason I run—it allows me to be overwhelmingly, deliciously alone and selfish.
 Of course, I am also deeply afraid of nobody needing me, or worse, of nobody wanting me.
 It is irrevocably true that humans always want what we cannot have, and without the foresight to know that what we don’t have is never better than what we do, we are left chasing the ever-elusive “better.”

 I recently booked a solo trip to Seattle in the hopes of finding something better, and it happened to fall during one of the largest snow storms to ever strike the pacific northwest.
 I ended up spending a weekend in San Francisco instead, a city where I know almost no one and where I had made zero plans.
 I felt undeniably alone, which may have been the point of booking a solo trip in the first place.
 It did feel empowering to tackle an unknown city by myself, but I found myself facing moments of abrasive loneliness.